octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 We will see that the blockchain is in fact a very intelligent assembly of cryptographic technical bricks that have already existed for many years, or even several decades for some.
 The beauty of the blockchain is to have been able to organize these bricks in a coherent way to create a decentralized and secure data exchange system.

 ## Hash
 Let's start with the basics: the **hash**.
 A hash is an hexadecimal number calculated from some data.
 In a way, it represents a unique fingerprint used to quickly identify the initial data.
 There are several hash functions.
 The most common is _SHA256_, used among others by Bitcoin.
 The _SHA256_ algorithm transforms any string of characters into a hexadecimal number of 64 characters (or 256 bits).
 For example, fig. 1 shows the hash of the very short string "Cake" and fig. 2 shows the hash of a longer string.
-Note that the two hashes are totally different (//TODO not on the pics below), but both are 64 characters long.
+Note that the two hashes are totally different, but both are 64 characters long.
 In the same way, you could enter all the books from a library, or nothing at all (empty string), and you would still have a hash of 64 hexadecimal characters.
-Note that for two identical chains you will always have the same hash, and that for two different chains you will always have two different hashes (except for a few extremely unlikely collisions //TODO peut-être insister que pour SHA256 c'est quasiment 0).
+Note that for two identical chains you will always have the same hash, and that for two different chains you will always have two different hashes (except for a few extremely unlikely collisions).
 This allows you to quickly verify that the initial data has not been modified.

 ![](../../static/img/blockchain-basics/small_hash.svg)
 <small className="figure">FIGURE 1: The hash of a small string of characters</small>